nuneskris/nuneskris.github.io/_publications/CurateDataCleansing.md

 We are either remove columns completely or we would want to remove rows.
 However these decisions need to be documented, published and continously reviewed.

 # 2. Format Normalization
+It is important to convert ***individual data elements*** into a consistent and standardized format.
+Format Normalization is key to accelerate development velocity and quality code.
+We would need to convert data into a common format (e.g., dates to a standard format, converting all text to lowercase).
+In this step we need to ensure that the data types are consistent and correct any discrepancies.

+This also includes ***data type conversions** to appropriate types (e.g., string to date, float to integer).
+Below are common examples.
+This involves ensuring that all data entries follow the same formatting rules, such as date formats, phone numbers, text case (e.g., upper case vs. lower case), and address formatting.
+The main goal is to eliminate inconsistencies in how data is represented, making it easier to process, search, and analyze.
+It also ensures that data can be easily integrated with other systems or datasets that may require specific formats.

 ### Apply Proper Precision and Scale
 For numeric fields, ensure the correct precision and scale are applied (e.g., using DECIMAL(10,2) for currency values).
 I have seen numerals as strings many times which is not accepted.
 Also know what are integers vs floats etc. I am using the example from Parquet: Modifying float64 to float32 as it would suffice for the values we would need.